 **At this time, student parking passes have been suspended.
 Regulations for disabled parking spaces, loading zones and fire lanes will still be in effect.**

 Parking lots are conveniently located throughout campuses.
 Red, yellow, and blue curb markings, all no-parking signs, and emergency parking zones are to be observed at all times.
 Parking on or in front of ramps is forbidden.
 Restricted parking is in effect from 06:00 a.m. to 10:30 p.m.
 Monday through Friday where permits are required.

-All vehicles are required to have a parking permit.
+All vehicles and motorcycles are required to have a parking permit.
 Visitors to campus may purchase a daily permit from one of the machines on campus if parking for an extended period of time in student lots.
 Visitor parking is available for 30 minutes in Lot 2 on the southside of the Cravens Student Service Center on the Palm Desert Campus.

 Daily Permits for visitors are $1.00 and may be purchased at the permit dispenser in Lot 4, Lot 28 (South and Middle), Lot 23 (near Ag Science) or Lot 14 (Softball field).
 Daily permits are valid in any student lot.

 Parking Permits for the Fall and Spring Semesters are now included in the cost of your Tuition through the Transportation Fee.
 All vehicles are required to display a Parking Permit, including motorcycles and vehicles displaying a disabled placard.
 There is no charge for parking in student lots during the summer or winter intercessions.
 Staff/Faculty parking lots always require a staff parking permit.
 For more information, please go to the Parking Site or call the Public Safety Department at 760.341.2111.

 Motorcycles may park in any designated motorcycle parking space and are required to display a valid parking permit while parking on campus.